adamurban04/Snake/README.md

 But it served its purpose as I have much more knowledge about Swift now._

-**Red apples are for 1 point, Cyan apples are 2 points (They teleport you though!).
+**Red apples are for 1 point.
+Cyan apples are 2 points (They teleport you though!).
 Golden apple is the final apple, which appears once you have the required score.**

 I might add music and walls sometime later.